HWY: An American Pastoral: Screenplay and public screening

 Parts of the movie were meant to be used for fundraising purposes in order to complete the whole project.
 As soon as October 1969 the film story was outpaced, though, by the Tate-Labianca murders which were carried out by members of the Manson Family in Los Angeles and shattered the American public.
 Morrison showed HWY during his second stay in Paris in early 1971.
 The film was publicly shown in Vancouver on March 27, 1970.
 An audio sequence from the film was published on the Doors' spoken word album An American Prayer in 1978.

-It has been suggested that the inspiration for the Protagonist in the film, played by Morrison, with the script name 'Billy' was inspired by the real hitchhiking serial killer Billy Cook who murdered six people on a 22-day rampage between Missouri and California in 1950–51.
-Morrison himself acknowledged this in a 1970 interview with The Village Voice, and admitted Cook as an influence in the work.
+It has been suggested that the inspiration for the protagonist in the film, played by Morrison, with the script name "Billy" was inspired by the real hitchhiking serial killer Billy Cook who murdered six people on a 22-day rampage between Missouri and California in 1950–51.
+Morrison himself acknowledged this in a 1970 interview with The Village Voice, and admitted Cook to be an influence on the work.